equinix/terraform-equinix-metal-anthos-on-vsphere/README.md

 Users are responsible for providing their own VMware software, Packet account, and Anthos subscription as described in this readme.

 The build (with default settings) typically takes 70-75 minutes.

+## Join us on Slack
+We use [Slack](https://slack.com/) as our primary communication tool for collaboration.
+You can join the Packet Community Slack group by going to [slack.packet.com](https://slack.packet.com/) and submitting your email address.
+You will receive a message with an invite link.
+Once you enter the Slack group, join the **#google-anthos** channel!
+Feel free to introduce yourself there, but know it's not mandatory.

 ## Prerequisites
 To use these Terraform files, you need to have the following Prerequisites: